ericzbeard/neptune-gremlin/README.md

 The source for this package includes an AWS CDK application that creates a Neptune cluster and a Lambda function in the same VPC to facilitate integration testing.

+*NOTICE* This is an experimental package that is not supported in any way by AWS.
+Please do not use it for mission critical production workloads!

 ## Installation

 ```sh